MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/why-cds-overview.md

 In addition to providing the ability to create data in Common Data Service or import it from other systems, Common Data Service also supports virtual entities.
-Virtual entities provide the ability to map data in an external data source so that it appears to be in Common Data Service and enables using Common Data Service to execute real time data operations against the external data source.
+Virtual entities provide the ability to map data in an external data source so that it appears to be in Common Data Service and enables using Common Data Service to execute real-time data operations against the external data source.

 ## Work with any type of app

 When an organization wants to create a new application, additional productivity gains can be had by using Common Data Service with Power Apps.
-Power Apps understands the rich metadata included in Common Data Service and utilize it in multiple ways to help you rapidly build great looking apps that are secure, scalable and that can be delivered available across desktop, web, mobile, and Microsoft Teams.
+Power Apps understands the rich metadata included in Common Data Service and utilizes it in multiple ways to help you rapidly build great looking apps that are secure, scalable and that can be delivered available across desktop, web, mobile, and Microsoft Teams.